 Have you received a tip or complaint about possible fraud or exposure to civil or criminal law?
 Give us a call early after receiving complaints or tips and we can work with you to identify and resolve the issues.
 In our experience, people who filed Federal False Claims Act, or Qui Tam, cases usually brought up these issues internally or to the Government before filing their lawsuits, but their complaints were not looked into.
 Let's look into these complaints before they literally become a Federal case.

 The False Claims Act Qui Tam provisions are found at 31 USC 3729-3733.
 It allows persons and entities with evidence of fraud against government programs to sue on behalf of the US government.
 The government has the right to join the suit.
 The person/entity bringing the suit gets to share in the proceeds of monies recovered.

 If you have information of fraud committed against US Government programs, we can assist your counsel in preparing your suit to ensure the best possible reception by the US Government.

 Have you lost money to internal skimming or other forms of theft?
-Asset misappropriation is the occupational fraud committed the most.
+Asset misappropriation is the occupational fraud committed most often.
 This includes theft of cash on hand, cash receipts, fraudulent disbursements and theft of inventory.

 Financial Statement Fraud results in the largest losses to organizations and shareholders, etc. This includes overstating or understating net worth and net income by overstating/concealing liabilities, fictitious/understated revenues, improper asset valuations, and improper disclosures.